Ministry Of Health Responds To News Of Merger

 “The Ministry of Health understands the anxieties raised by the proposed merger of BF&M and Argus, particularly in light of the recent reports of increases in local health insurance premiums by private insurers despite the Government doing our part by freezing the Standard Premium Benefit for the past three years.

-“We understand the concerns of Bermudians who are worried about the affordability and accessibility of healthcare, and we want to assure the public that introducing Universal Healthcare and driving down the cost of healthcare are at the core of our Vision and the work we are doing in The Ministry of Health.”
+“We understand the concerns of Bermudians who are worried about the affordability and accessibility of healthcare, and we want to assure the public that introducing Universal Health Coverage and driving down the cost of healthcare are at the core of our Vision and the work we are doing in The Ministry of Health.”

 “The Ministry of Health remains steadfast in its commitment to ensuring that healthcare in Bermuda is affordable, accessible, and sustainable for all residents.
 We will closely monitor the merger process to safeguard the interests of the public, particularly those who rely on publicly funded health insurance.”